Week 1 study notes

 Turn this observation into a simple FigJam board structure.
 Observation: [paste observation] Return: 1.
 Board title.
 2. Five sticky-note headings.
 3. The exact text for each sticky note.
 4. One "accept/adapt/reject" section for AI feedback.
 5. One final product decision sentence.
 Keep the board simple enough for a beginner to recreate in 10 minutes.

-- Can the learner recreate the board in 10 minutes?
+- Can you recreate the board in 10 minutes?

 - Does the board separate human observation from AI critique?

-- Does the final note preserve the learner’s product decision?
+- Does the final note preserve your product decision?

 - The board becomes a complex design workshop template.